 - 1. Interning.
 A factory method ensures that, globally, no two different interned objects are equals () to one another.
-(Not every value of the given type is necessarily interned; it is possible for two objects of the class to be equals () to one another, even if one of them is interned.)
+(For some classes, every instance is interned; however, in other cases it is possible for two objects of the class to be equals () to one another, even if one of them is interned.)
 Interned objects should always be immutable. - 2.
 Global control flow.
 The program's control flow is such that the constructor for class C is called a limited number of times, and with specific values that ensure the results are not equals () to one another.
 Objects of class C can always be compared with ==.
 Such objects may be mutable or immutable. - 3.
 Local control flow.
-Even though not all objects of the given type may be compared with ==, the specific objects that can reach a given comparison may be.
-For example, suppose that an array contains no duplicates.
-Then searching for the index of an element that is known to be in the array can use ==.
+Even though not all objects of the given type may be compared with ==, the specific objects that can reach a given comparison may be. - When searching for an element (say, in a collection), == may be appropriate. - Some routines return either their argument, or a modified version of it.
+Your code might compare s == s.toLowerCase() to see whether a string contained any upper-case characters.